Sean Dorney: Awards and recognition

 Dorney was awarded a Member of the Order of the British Empire in 1990 by the Papua New Guinean Government for his reporting on the Sandline affair.

 He won a Walkley Award for his coverage of the Aitape tsunami in 1998.
 Also in 1998, the Pacific Islands News Association awarded Dorney Pacific Media Freedom Award.

 Dorney was recognised as a Member of the Order of Australia in 2000 for "For service to journalism as a foreign correspondent".

 The Australian Council for International Development awarded Dorney their inaugural Media Award in October 2012.

 In 2018 he was awarded a Walkley Award for Most Outstanding Contribution to Journalism.

 Dorney was recognised as a Fellow of the Australian Institute of International Affairs in November 2018.

 In April 2019, the Walkley Foundation created "The Sean Dorney Grant for Pacific Journalism" which gives a reporter in the Pacific region up to $10,000 to cover a project the reporter has in mind.

 In 2019, the Government of Papua New Guinea recognised Dorney as a Companion of the Star of Melanesia.

 In the 2020 Queen's Birthday Honours, Dorney was appointed an Officer of the Order of Australia for "distinguished service to Australia-PNG relations".

 Personal life

-Dorney married Pauline Nare, a radio journalist from Manus Island.
-He is suffering from motor neurone disease.
+Dorney married Pauline Nare, a radio journalist from Manus Island, in 1976.
+He was diagnosed with motor neurone disease in 2017.